 The Eurasian Plate is a plate tectonic boundary consisting of most of Europe, Russia, and China.

 It’s the third largest, being slightly smaller than the Pacific Plate and North American Plate.

-Earth’s tectonic plate boundaries are unusual because they can consist of continent and ocean crust.
-For example, the Eurasian Plate contains parts of the Atlantic and Arctic Ocean within its boundary.
+Because Earth’s tectonic plate boundaries often consist of continent and ocean crust, the Eurasian Plate contains parts of the Atlantic and the Arctic Ocean.

 The west side shares a divergent plate boundary with the North American plate.
 The south side of the Eurasian plate neighbors the Arabian, Indian and Sunda plates.

 It straddles Iceland where it tears the country into two separate pieces at a rate of 2.5 to 3 cm per year.
 The Eurasian Plate also diverges away from the North American Plate at a rate of about 3 centimeters per year.

 As a whole, the Eurasian plate moves about one-quarter to half an inch per year on average.
 At a size of 67,800,000 km2, it is the third largest tectonic plate on Earth.